jbcodeforce/kafka-studies/docs/mirrormaker.md

 # Verify the created secret
 oc describe secret kafka-truststore
 ```

+!!!
+Attention
+    At this step, we have two options, one using the Mirror Maker Operator and get the configuration of it via a yaml file, or use properties file and a special docker image.
+As of 3/20/2020 we have found an issue on Strimzi 0.17-rc2 MM operator, so we are proposing to use the properties approach as [documented in this separated note](sc2-mm2.md).

 * Define source and target cluster properties in mirror maker 2.0 `kafka-to-es-mm2.yml` descriptor file.
 We strongly recommend to study the schema definition of this [custom resource from this page](https://github.com/strimzi/strimzi-kafka-operator/blob/2d35bfcd99295bef8ee98de9d8b3c86cb33e5842/install/cluster-operator/048-Crd-kafkamirrormaker2.yaml#L648-L663).
 The [yaml file we used is here](https://github.com/jbcodeforce/kafka-studies/blob/master/mirror-maker-2/local-cluster/kafka-to-es-mm2.yml).